honeypieio/shrubcoop.org/content/events/first-event.md

 +++
-title = "SHRUB Relaunch Party!" author = "Workshops" location = "22 Bread Street"
+author = "Workshops"
-time = "26/09/18 6pm"
-description = "We'd love to welcome you to our new Swapshop to celebrate what we've achieved so far and look forward to the future!" categories = ["swapshop", "food-sharing"]
+categories = ["Swapshop", "Food Sharing"] description = "We'd love to welcome you to our new Swapshop to celebrate what we've achieved so far and look forward to the future!" location = "22 Bread Street" time = "26/09/18 6pm" title = "SHRUB Relaunch Party!"

 +++
 SHRUB has evolved - right now is a really exciting time in our history, we've just expanded to our new location on Bread Street, opened a new upcycling workshop, and reinvented the Wee Spoke Hub.

 We've organised an evening of speakers and live entertainment, as well as interactive stalls showcasing our different projects.